 The project is worth 25% of your final grade.
-You should expect to spend about twice the time you would spend on an assignment.
+You should expect to spend about 2.5 times the time you would spend on an assignment.
 There are three suggested projects.
-Each one requires that you read a paper, implement two algorithms, and generate some timing data to verify the claims made in the paper, then write up a report.
+Each one requires that you read two papers, implement an algorithm, think about something, then present your work.

-You may either write a traditional report in LaTeX or create a poster for presentation at this years Symposium on Mathematics and Computation here at SFU on Wednesday August 7th.
-See http://mathcomp2013.irmacs.sfu.ca/
+To present your work you may either write a report in LaTeX or create a poster for presentation at this years Symposium on Mathematics and Computation here at SFU on Thursday August 6th.
+See http://mathcompsymposium.irmacs.sfu.ca/

 The main event at this meeting is the poster session where students in our department, both undergraduate and graduate, present their work.
 I will pay for your registration fee to attend the symposium.
+If you do the poster option then the project is effectively due August 6th.

-If you choose to write a report, it should be about 5-7 pages (12pt font).
-Additionally, include an Appendix containing Maple code or Maple worksheets with any data that you want to include.
+If you choose to write a report, it should be about 5-10 pages (12pt font).
+Additionally, you may include an Appendix containing Maple code or Maple worksheets with any data that you wish to include.
+The report is due Thursday August 20th.

-If you do a poster, you can use my LaTeX poster outline on the course website as an outline.
+If you choose to do a poster, you can use my LaTeX poster outline on the course website as an outline.
 I will pay for the cost of printing your poster.
-And, to encourage you, I will give you one extra grade point (5%).